gnegrelli/identPy_GUI/README.md

 GUI application for IdentPy software created using PySide2.

-## Instalation
+## Installation

-Install the project requirements by execeuting the following command on the terminal:
+Install the project requirements by executing the following command on the terminal:

 ```bash
 $ pip install -r requirements.txt
 ```

+## Page design

 In order to design the software pages, one should install the Qt 5 Designer.